cskang0121/google-cloud-flask-api-project/README.md

 <img width="517" alt="Screenshot 2022-06-30 at 2 59 47 PM" src="https://user-images.githubusercontent.com/79074359/176613130-7d6f16ef-688a-43ec-b891-1d5d4f62db69.png">

-## Deployment of Flask API at Google Cloud
+## Deployment of Flask API on Google Cloud

 Upon testing the API logic with Insomnia, the API is ready to be deployed on Google Cloud...